versio-io/migrate-asset-configuration/README.md

 ### Requirements
 A NodeJS installation on your computer is required.
-The file uses the node module `request-promise-native`, which needs to be installed.
+The file uses the node modules, which needs to be installed with `npm install`.

 ### Description
-MigrateEntity enables Versio.io users to determine an entity whose instances and configuration will be migrated to another place in Versio.io.
+MigrateEntity enables Versio.io users to determine an entity whose instances will be migrated to another place in Versio.io.

 The instances of a given entity can either be migrated to another environment or a different entity within the same environment.
 The instance history remains unchanged.
 In the target environment/entity, the instances will look exactly the same as in the original environment.

-The configuration of the entity from the Environment Settings can also be migrated.

-The migration of instances and configurations can be enabled seperately.
 Users need to provide data from the original- and target environment.

-### Required user inputs in `const config`
+### Required user inputs in `const CONFIG`

-`const config` is the only place in the file you need to make changes to
+`const CONFIG` is the only place in the file you need to make changes to

 |Parameter|Description|Advice|
 |---------|-----------|------|